AdobeDocs/mobile-services.fr-FR/help/universal-windows/c-configuration/methods.md

          static void SetPrivacyStatus(ADBMobilePrivacyStatus status);
          ```

-      * Voici les exemples de code pour cette méthode :
+      * Here are the code samples for this method:

          **C-sharp**